metagov/open-web-challenge/index.md

 This is the portal for the upcoming Open Web Governance Challenge.
 The challenge is tentatively scheduled to begin on May 16, the date of the [Open Web Creators and Communities conference](http://summit.openweb.community/).

-# Key details
+# Key details and dates

-Anyone is eligible to enter, whether or not you're on NEAR.
-For more details, see below, or come to the kickoff on September 12, 12pm at the MIT Martin Trust Center.
+* Anyone is eligible to enter, whether or not you're on NEAR.

-# Key dates

-Kickoff: May 16, 3pm ET

-Team matchmaking and networking: May 16, 5pm ET
+* Kickoff is May 14, 2021 at 11am EST (GMT-4).
+* $110,000 in prizes.
+* Two weeks of workshops and events from May 14 to May 28.

 <iframe class="airtable-embed" src="https://airtable.com/embed/shryU24x71Du3IBq1?backgroundColor=pink&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

+# More information

-# Problem Definition
+## Problem Definition
 For this challenge, teams will create decentralized autonomous organizations in order to coordinate and make decisions collectively.
 We recommend participants write descriptions of a real-world problem solved by their project or specific goals with explanations.

 Team leaders can launch Sputnik DAOs to enable voting on proposals of several types, including payouts, council membership (add / remove), updating parameters, and changing the purpose.
 The problem chosen should consider the features in our Sputnik DAO v2.

-# Success Criteria
+## Success Criteria
 Your team will define your own success criteria by submitting proposals to incentivize actions in pursuit of a vision.
 Meeting the success criteria demonstrates that your team solves a problem.
 In our meta-example, NEAR is building a family of DAOs to coordinate an event like this one.

 Keep in mind, the original purpose of Sputnik’s Genesis DAO is to develop Sputnik DAO as a technology and to grow the intergalactic mesh of satellite organizations.